john-safwat/Pokemon_App/README.md

-# PokéDex Go: Your Pocket-Sized Pokémon Encyclopedia

-**Welcome to PokéDex Go, your ultimate guide to the fascinating world of Pokémon!** Whether you're a seasoned trainer or a curious newcomer, this app has something for everyone.
+**Welcome to Pocemon Go, your ultimate guide to the fascinating world of Pokémon!** Whether you're a seasoned trainer or a curious newcomer, this app has something for everyone.

 **Features:**